All Reasoning Games on PlayMemorize

 Verbal logic.
 Reasoning expressed in language · riddles, definitions, true/false claims.
 Riddles, Facts, and (loosely) Analogies cover this.

 Cognitive override.
 Reasoning’s most underrated muscle · ignoring the answer your gut hands you and computing the right one.
-Stroop and Illusions train this directly.
+Stroop trains this directly.

 Most “reasoning practice” sites focus on pattern alone, because the formats are easy to generate.
 The real ceiling for adults is usually somewhere else · either in deduction (where humans give up too early on the constraint search) or in override (where the gut answer wins even when the person knows better).
 Spreading practice across all five is the cheap way to find out which sub-skill is your weakest, and the weakest one usually has the most upside.